Jobs

 What you'll be able to do

-• Stand up a new job for a new site with a baseline profile from day one.
+- Stand up a job for a new site with role-specific screening questions.

 Key terms